Skip to main content

 at First Presbyterian Church - 609 SE Second Street

-2025-03-04 18:30:00 2025-03-04 20:00:00 America/Chicago SPEAK Panel Discussion: A Fever in the Heartland Join us for a panel discussion on Timothy Egan's "A Fever in the Heartland" at First Presbyterian Church fellowship hall in Evansville's historic district.
+2025-03-04 18:30:00 2025-03-04 20:00:00 America/Chicago SPEAK Panel Discussion: A Fever in the Heartland Join us for a panel discussion on Timothy Egan's "A Fever in the Heartland" at First Presbyterian Church.
+The panel will discuss the book as we prepare for Mr. Egan's visit on March 19.
 EVPL Offsite -

 Tuesday, March 04